CodePushGo/website/src/content/blog/en/phased-rollouts-for-capacitor-live-updates.md

 ## Summary

-Rolling out updates in Capacitor apps requires careful planning and the right tools.
+Rolling out updates in React Native apps requires careful planning and the right tools.
 Platforms like CodePushGo streamline this process with features like user segmentation, progress monitoring, and error management.

 Here’s how the phased rollout typically works: